St Mary's Church, Nantwich: History

 The first building on the site was a chapel of ease in the parish of Acton.
 In about 1130 both Acton church and Nantwich chapel came under control of the Cistercian abbey of Combermere.
 The building of the present church started in about 1340 in the Decorated style, which was the style most commonly used in English church building at that time.
 The masons, who came from Yorkshire, used local sandstone, probably from Eddisbury near Delamere.
 Building work was interrupted between 1349 and 1369, probably due to an outbreak of the Black Death plague.
 By the 1380s the town's prosperity had recovered and building work resumed.
 This phase of construction was carried out by master masons associated with Lichfield and Gloucester cathedrals, now building in the Perpendicular style.
 The south transept was endowed as a chantry chapel in 1405.
 In the late-15th or early-16th century, the south porch was added, the nave roof was raised and the clerestory windows were added.
 Following the dissolution of the monasteries, six chantry chapels were removed in 1548.
 Between 1572 and 1577 the transept ceilings were renewed, and between 1615 and 1633 the church floor was raised because of flooding, a west gallery was built, and the walls were painted white, with the addition of scriptural texts.
-The church was briefly used as a prison for Royalists captured at the battles of Nantwich and Preston during the Civil War.
+The church was briefly used as a prison for Royalists captured at the battles of Nantwich and Preston during the English Civil War.